Buying Property in Thailand

 1. Select a Property Agent in Thailand

 Since you will be looking for property in a foreign country you need expert local assistance.
 The real estate agent knows how to communicate in Thai and they're familiar with the geographical area.
-The agent will save you valuable time in selecting and showing you the property in your price range that meets your needs.
+The agent will save you valuable time in selecting and showing you the property in your price range that meets your needs; however, you still need to be careful in picking the right agent.

-Purchasing directly from the developer isn't going to save you money as compared to buying property in Thailand from a property agent.
+Purchasing directly from the developer isn't always going to save you money as compared to buying property in Thailand from a property agent.
 A quality property for sale in Thailand is generally offered at a fixed price by the Seller.
-The best benefit of using a property agent is that they will act as a liaison between you and the Seller.
-They will obtain a fair price for you and act on your behalf to represent your best interests throughout the entire process.
+The best benefit of using a property agent is that they will act as a liaison between you and the Seller and obtain a fair price for you and act on your behalf to represent your best interests throughout the entire process and negotiation.

 2. Legal Planning with your Property Lawyer in Thailand